 The big downside of Amazon is the 24 hour buying window – you only have 24 hours after clicking through your link for a customer to buy.

-If digital products are what you’re after.
-Clickbank could work for you.
+If digital products are what you’re after, then Clickbank could work for you.

 Some common niches that incorporate Clickbank could be… fitness/muscle building, anxiety, affiliate marketing, dating or self development.

 Useful Post: Choosing a niche – passion vs profit.